 Incorporate Soft Flooring

 Comfort is key when it comes to play areas.
-Consider adding soft rugs or mats in the play area to ensure that your child has a safe and comfortable place to sit, lie down, and roll around while enjoying their toddler toys.
+Consider adding soft rugs or play mats in the play area to ensure that your child has a safe and comfortable place to sit, lie down, and roll around while enjoying their toddler toys.

 Use Modular Furniture